-In our previous lesson we studied a number of prophetic psalms that looked forward to the person and work of the Messiah.
-This week we are going to take a look at some of the most difficult chapters in the Bible: the imprecatory psalms.

-The word "imprecatory" comes from the word "imprecate", and it means "to call down evil curses upon someone".
+In this document we're going to take a look at some of the most difficult chapters in the Bible: the imprecatory psalms.
+The word "imprecatory" comes from the word "imprecate" and means "to call down evil curses upon someone".
 The imprecatory psalms are essentially psalms of denouncement.
-In these hymns (for the psalms are hymns), the psalmist is asking God to curse someone and bring disaster upon them.
-These type of psalms don't get talked about very much because they are difficult to understand.
-Some people have wondered why these psalms are even in the Bible in the first place.
-After all, aren't Christians supposed to love their enemies?
-Aren't we supposed to do good to those who hate us?
-So why are there entire psalms that ask God to bring disaster upon someone else?
-It's a good question - and today we are going to investigate the matter and see what we can discover.
+In these hymns (because the psalms are hymns!), the psalmist is asking God to curse someone and bring disaster upon them.

+These type of psalms don't get talked about very often because they're difficult for many people to understand.
+Some have wondered why these psalms are in the Bible in the first place.
+Aren't Christians supposed to love their enemies and do good to those who hate us?
+Why are there psalms that ask God to bring disaster upon other people?
+It's a good question - and we're going to investigate the matter and see what we can learn.

-There are numerous imprecatory psalms in the Bible.
-The one I would like to take a look at today is Psalm 109.
-It was written by David, who wrote about half of the book of Psalms.
+There are quite a few imprecatory psalms in the Bible.
+The one I'd like to look at is Psalm 109.
+It was written by David, who wrote about half of the psalms.
 In this psalm David tells us that he is in a lot of trouble.
 The wicked are oppressing him:

-Psalm 109:1: "Hold not thy peace, O God of my praise;

-2 For the mouth of the wicked and the mouth of the deceitful are opened against me: they have spoken against me with a lying tongue."
+Psalm 109:1-2: "Hold not thy peace, O God of my praise; For the mouth of the wicked and the mouth of the deceitful are opened against me: they have spoken against me with a lying tongue."

 The first problem David has is that the wicked are lying about him.
-They are accusing him of things that are simply not true.
-However, that's not all they are doing:
+They're accusing him of things that aren't true.
+However, that's not all they're doing: